GDevelopApp/GDevelop-examples/examples/starting-top-down/README.md

 # Top-down game

-A 2D, top-down, game where the player can move around on a small level with solid obstacles.
-Support for both mobile controls and keyboard.
+A top-down 2D game where the player uses the Top-Down Movement behavior to move in all directions.
+The camera follows the player smoothly as they move around the game scene.
+The player is prevented from overlapping or passing through obstacle objects such as walls or plants by using collision separation.
+The game supports both keyboard/mouse controls and mobile touch controls.